 LEADERS: Lord Pain, Silverburg, Twitchy543, Ghost, Bounce, Elmikey, Junie17125

 — The Fourth Age —

 April 2017 – August 2018

 Generation XXVI (April 2017 – December 2017)

 When CP closed in March, RPF made the move to Club Penguin Rewritten.
 Silverburg took the helm and RPF rose throughout the Spring to sizes of 70.
-He retired in May, promoting Popsicle to lead alongside Chip, Elmikey, and Junie.
+He retired in May, promoting Popsiclebeak to lead in his absence.
 RPF moved to Discord in June, which vastly improved chat functionality and troop retention.
 Twitchy also rejoined for leader around this time.
 As the Summer wore on, Junie stepped down and Twitchy had to retire.
 Despite Elmikey’s inactivity, RPF did not miss a beat and went on to max well over 100+ in August at Operation: Jet Pack.
-Chip retired in September and Left, one of the best 2ics of the era, was promoted to lead alongside Popsicle.
+Left, one of the best 2ics of the era, was promoted to lead alongside Popsicle in September.
 RPF’s dominance continued through the Fall, hitting consistent numbers of 70-100+ every week.
 However, the leaders had grown tired of Elmikey’s inactivity and inappropriate behavior.
-Popsicle, Left, Chip and Tom formulated a plan to remove Elmikey from power.
+The leadership formulated a plan to remove Elmikey from power.
 After they got the go-ahead from Commando, they asked Elmikey to step down peacefully.
 Elmikey did not agree and attempted to remove all four from power.
 He was unsuccessful, and Elmikey was banned on December 7th, paving the road for a new era of RPF.

 Generation XXVII (December 2017 – April 2018)